 Frequently Asked Questions

-This is the Year of the Pig and this year will be the biggest and most dynamic parade ever with traditional Chinese lions, dragons and such but including a variety of other parade groups sure to please such as…Batala Washington, Washington Wizards mascot – G-Wiz, Girl Scouts of America, DC’s Different Drummers, Leadership Greater Washington the Whitman High School Drumline, Fortune Cookie Tossers, Almas Shriners and their Clowns driving miniature vehicles and much much more!
-This year we will have a pre-parade dance party at 7th & H Streets (by the Chinatown Arch) starting at 1pm.
+This is the Year of the Rat and this year will be the biggest and most dynamic parade ever with traditional Chinese lions, dragons and such but including a variety of other parade groups sure to please such as Washington Wizards mascot – G-Wiz, Girl Scouts of America, DC’s Different Drummers, Leadership Greater Washington the Whitman High School Drumline, Fortune Cookie Tossers, Almas Shriners and their Clowns driving miniature vehicles and much much more!

 The parade is about seven (7) blocks long starting from 6th & I Street winding around Chinatown and proceeding under the arch towards the final stage at 6th & H Street.
 The parade takes about 50 minutes from start to finish.

 We anticipate the firecracker finale to start sometime between 3:45pm and 4pm.

 We have invited numerous VIPs including the DC Mayor; Republic of China (Taiwan’s) Cultural Representative; The CCBA’s Chairman; various other local and national government officials; Chinatown elders; and others.

 The best way to get to and from the parade is to use METRO, which takes you right to Gallery Place Chinatown.

 The Chinese Consolidated Benevolent Association (CCBA) is the host of the parade and coordinates the sponsorship, logistics, participation and all other facets of the parade and related activities.